Emq17/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 - The goal is to build more of an intuition of firewalls, NSG's, & maybe even memorize the port numbers listed earlier
 - The more you do it the better you'll understand Azure, Networking, & cloud computing in general

+As always, don't forget to delete your resources in order to avoid eating up your subscription and losing money